-The Environmental & Social Management Plan (ESMP) along with a Monitoring Plan has been prepared for construction and operation of the transmission line.
+The Environmental & Social Management Plan (ESMP) along with a Monitoring Plan has been prepared for the construction and operation of the transmission line.
 The ESMP would act as a guidance document for JPSIP to ensure that they can implement the project in an environmentally sound manner where project planners and design agencies, contractors, relevant government departments and stakeholders of concern understand the potential impacts arising out of the proposed project and take appropriate actions to properly manage them.

-The environmental and social information along the alternative alignment were collated and based on these information, Analysis of Alternative for LILO 1 and LILO 2 of Jamtara - Madhupur Transmission line at Narayanpur GSS is carried out and is presented in Table 5.1.
-Alternative alignments of LILO 1 and LILO 2 of Jamtara - Madhupur Transmission line on Survey of India Toposheet/Satellite Imagery is presented in Annexure 2.
+The environmental and social information along the alternative alignments were collated and based on these information, Analysis of Alternative for Kurdeg - Simdega transmission line is carried out and presented in Table 5.1.
+Alternative alignments of Kurdeg - Simdega transmission line on Survey of India Toposheet/Satellite Imagery is presented in Annexure 2.